secartifacts/secartifacts.github.io/_conferences/usenixsec2024/guide.md

 Once artifacts are submitted, you need to bid for the artifacts you want to review.
-You can enter your preferences by the bidding deadline by logging into HotCRP and clicking on “Review preferences”.
+You can enter your preferences by the bidding deadline by logging into HotCRP and clicking on "Review preferences".
 You can use -20 to 20 as the range to rank the artifacts by preference and -100 to declare a conflict of interest (contact the AE chairs if unsure).
 When bidding, also pay attention to the hardware/software requirements of the artifact.

-Note: we will try to match artifacts to your preferences, but if you don’t bid by the deadline, you may be assigned less-than-ideal artifact(s) for your profile.
+Note: we will try to match artifacts to your preferences, but if you don't bid by the deadline, you may be assigned less-than-ideal artifact(s) for your profile.

 ## Initial "kick the tires" phase

-Once you have been assigned artifacts comes the initial “kick the tires” period.
+Once you have been assigned artifacts comes the initial "kick the tires" period.
 The goal of this period is to quickly determine whether you have everything you need for a full review: the artifact itself, any necessary hardware or other dependencies, and a plan on how you will evaluate the artifact.
 If that is not